Hunglg-1430/XMT-Model/README.md

 We use pretrained YoloV5 on the face for more accurate face recognition.

-Install all libraries in `requirements.txt`:
+pip install -r `requirements.txt`:

 ### Train:
+pip install -r `requirements.txt`:

 To train the model on your own, you can use the following parameters: